For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Nieuwland Photography – Shutterstock

 There's a lot more to think about than just money and time issues when studying abroad.
-We've come up with our list of the top things to think about before heading overseas for university.
+Here's a list of the top things to think about before heading overseas for university:

 Will your qualification be recognised in the UK?